cayton10/MUIT/README.md

 Created a mock admin page within the plugin directory.
 Will need to move these functions to their own files in the <strong>Admin</strong> directory once this is moved to the dev server.

+#### 1.15.2021

+Software packages can be added as tuples to the software table in the WP database via the <strong>Add Software</strong> plugin administrator's page.